odellus/reacher/Report.md

 ### Learning Algorithm

 <!-- The report clearly describes the learning algorithm, along with the chosen hyperparameters.
 It also describes the model architectures for any neural networks. -->
 To solve the reacher environment we adapted Deep Deterministic Policy Gradient<sup>1</sup> from the Udacity deep-reinforcement-learning repository<sup>2</sup> on GitHub.
-The core of the learning algorithm updates accoring to the following:
+The core of the learning algorithm updates according to the following:
 ```python
 # Get (s,a,r,s') tuples from the replay buffer.
 states, actions, rewards, next_states, dones = experiences